Matar Paneer Recipe Restaurant Style is popular and well known in India and abroad.

 The memories of previous food adventurous in the Indian subcontinent hadn't subsided, sometimes they would even haunt me.

-So I couldn't be blamed when I was ogling the obscure Matar Paneer, unclear if I should give the dish a chance and most importantly give the chef a chance who had conjured the plate of food.
+So, I couldn't be blamed when I was ogling the obscure Matar Paneer, unclear if I should give the dish a chance and most importantly give the chef a chance who had conjured the plate of food.

 The fresh cow patterned chapatis were waiting at the side, still warm and ready to be torn, covered in gravy and to be devoured in one bite.

-I did that.
 Tore the Chapati into a food spoon, picked up a piece of Paneer with gravy and popped it into my mouth.

 A light tickling sensation of tomato goodness, spreading its flavor essence gently over my taste receptors.

 I wanted the flavors of the peas and tomato gravy combined and most importantly I wanted it all with the soft and partially crisp Chapati flatbread.

-Matar Paneer Recipe Restaurant Style & Nut Free – How to make Mutter Paneer below:
+Matar Paneer Recipe Restaurant Style

 - 1 Onion

-- 1 Tablespoon Ginger Garlic Paste
+- 1 Tablespoon Ginger + Garlic *see Notes

-- 1 Teaspoon Turmeric Powder
+- 1 Teaspoon Turmeric Ground

 - ¼ Teaspoon Chilli Powder

-- 1 Teaspoon Coriander Powder
+- 1 Teaspoon Coriander Seeds ground

-- ½ Teaspoon Cumin Powder
+- ½ Teaspoon Cumin ground

-- ¼ Teaspoon Black Pepper Powder
+- ¼ Teaspoon Black Pepper ground

-- 1½ heaped Teaspoons Garam Masala
+- 1 ½ Teaspoon Garam Masala

-- pinch dried Fenugreek leafs (Kasoori Methi)
+- pinch dried Fenugreek leaves optional, aka Kasoori Methi

 - Salt to taste